sassoftware/quickstart-sas-viya-gcp/README.md

 ldapadd -x -h localhost -D "cn=admin,dc=sasviya,dc=com" -W -f /path/to/user/file
 ```
-**Note:** You will be prompted for the admin password (the same one you specified when you created the stack).
+**Note:** You will be prompted for the admin password (the same one you specified when you created the deployment).

 4. To allow the new user to access SAS Viya products, add the user as a member of the sasusers
 group by creating an ldif file with the following data: